 St. Thomas More Parish did this by concluding their report with an invitation to live stewardship is a variety of ways.
 Prayer, volunteer, ministry, financial, capital campaign, and electronic giving opportunities highlighted some of the myriad ways to enter more fully into parish life through lived discipleship.

 St. Patrick’s included a giving chart doing the calculations for parishioners to see what an increase in giving would look like in dollars.
-They laid out changes by percentage increases (each level 2% increase) and calculated for hourly, weekly, monthly, yearly income levels.
+They laid out giving by percentage (each level 2% increase) and calculated for hourly, weekly, monthly, yearly income levels.
 You can’t make it easier than that!

 0 Comments